-What you might not realise is that thousands of people around the world suffer from this same experience and it has a name – hypnic jerks.
+What you might not realize is that thousands of people around the world suffer from this same experience and it has a name – hypnic jerks.

 The hypnic jerk definition is an “involuntary twitch” that happens just as you are about to fall asleep.
 It is also known as a hypnagogic jerk, sleep start, sleep twitch or night start and it feels just like someone shocking you or making you “jump” while awake.

 You may experience hypnic jerk symptoms other than the initial twitch or shudder which include a racing heartbeat, quickened breathing, sweating and even a feeling of shock as if you have narrowly missed being hit by a car or received a shot of adrenaline.

 If you are suffering this every night, then life can seem unbearable and it can cause you anxiety.
 The good news is that there is a cure and there are natural treatments to help you drop off to sleep soundly without this involuntary muscle movement.

 I’ve put together a guide to hypnic jerk causes and treatments to help you if you are suffering from this problem.

 So read on to become better informed about this phenomenon and find out what you can do to reduce them and even prevent them from happening altogether.